ETIS Student Resources¶

 It can show future employers that a student can:

-Students should leave the course with evidence of engineering ability.
+Students should leave the course with evidence of engineering ability—not only a grade.

 Student Product¶